bhattlab/scg_tools/README.md

 The charges you accrue by running jobs on the cluster is a function of (elapsed walltime) * (allocated cores).
 Memory is not considered in determining cost.
 If you allocate eight cores, your job will cost eight times as much as a job with a single core allocated.
 This is true regardless of whether your job is actually using all the cores!
 It is therefore important to use your cpu allocation efficiently.

+## Intro

+### The cluster

+A compute cluster consists of one or more login nodes and many worker nodes.
+In order to use a cluster, you establish a connection from your computer (e.g. `ssh johndoe@login.scg.stanford.edu`) through which you interact with a login node.
+From there, you can see the cluster's filesystem and submit jobs for execution by worker nodes.
+This can be done by the `ssub` and `inter` wrappers in the scg_tools repository, for submitted and interactive jobs, respectively.
+The tools themselves will explain the options available when invoked with `-h`.
+Anything more computationally taxing than filesystem navigation and the like should not be done on the login node.

+### Doing stuff

+There is an ongoing effort in the lab to codify analytical processes in snakemake workflows.
+[Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) is a python tool which automates workflow management.
+These workflows can be found in the github bhattlab organization.
+Snakemake can interpret a collection of rules, each with defined input and output, and link them together to obtain some final output (e.g. a barplot) from some initial input (e.g. raw read data).
+Snakemake can also use the cluster, submitting the tasks associated with individual rules for execution on worker nodes.
+This is achieved by following the instructions in the [slurm](www.github.com/bhattlab/slurm) repository.